-During 2016, the audit committee of Kronos Worldwide and NL approved and ratified their participation in the data recovery program in accordance with the terms of their own RPT Policies.
+During 2017, the audit committee of Kronos Worldwide and NL approved and ratified their participation in the data recovery program in accordance with the terms of their own RPT Policies.

 Guarantees Provided to Valhi by Affiliates and Related Items.
 From time to time, Contran and its affiliates may provide guarantees and/or pledge collateral with respect to our indebtedness or our other obligations.
-During 2016, WCS was required to provide financial assurances to Texas government agencies with respect to certain decommissioning obligations related to WCS's facilities in West Texas, and Contran and its affiliates provided or assisted WCS with such financial assurances.
+During 2017, WCS was required to provide financial assurances to Texas government agencies with respect to certain decommissioning obligations related to WCS's facilities in West Texas, and Contran and its affiliates provided or assisted WCS with such financial assurances.
 In addition, a Contran affiliate guaranteed indebtedness of WCS under a financing capital lease, and guaranteed certain indebtedness and deferred payment obligations of TRECO to a third party.
 Each of these matters are more fully described below.
-We expect these relationships with Contran and its affiliates will continue in 2017.
+We expect the guarantee of TRECO's third-party indebtedness will continue in 2018.
+All of the guarantees (including the letter of credit) and pledges of collateral in respect to WCS were released concurrent with the completion of the sale of WCS on January 26, 2018.

-- During 2016, VHC guaranteed certain WCS decommissioning obligations, currently estimated at \$3.9 million, related to certain WCS licenses and permits.
-VHC's obligations would arise only upon the closure of the licensed facilities and WCS's failure to perform the required decommissioning activities. - During 2016, Contran issued a letter of credit under its third-party revolving bank credit facility to the state of Texas related to specified decommissioning obligations associated with WCS's byproduct facility.
-At December 31, 2016, the amount of this letter of credit was \$6.2 million.
-The letter of credit would only be drawn down upon the closure of WCS's byproduct facility and WCS's failure to perform the required decommissioning activities.
-In return for issuing the letter of credit, WCS reimbursed Contran for the cost incurred by Contran for issuing the letter of credit under its third-party revolving bank credit facility, which aggregated \$0.1 million in 2016. - During 2016, Contran and VHC guaranteed WCS's obligations under a surety bond with a total value of \$88.8 million at December 31, 2016, which was issued by two third-party insurance companies on WCS's behalf for the benefit of the state of Texas, in connection with a portion of the financial assurance associated with WCS's low-level radioactive waste disposal facility.
-As part of this surety bond, WCS is required to make quarterly cash payments into a collateral trust at a rate sufficient such that the aggregate amount of such payments funded into the collateral trust would equal 50% of the total value of the bond by April 2021.
-At December 31, 2016, WCS had made payments totaling \$21.6 million.
-The guaranty obligations are triggered upon WCS's failure to make the required quarterly payments into the collateral account.

-- During 2016, VHC guaranteed WCS's obligations under a financing capital lease with the county of Andrews, Texas, and Contran pledged certain shares of our non-voting preferred stock held by Contran as collateral.
-At December 31, 2016, the carrying amount of this indebtedness was \$64.0 million. - At December 31, 2016, VHC had guaranteed Tremont's obligations under a promissory note payable (\$14.5 million principal amount outstanding) and a deferred payment obligation (\$11.1. million face value, \$9.0 million carrying value), in each case issued by Tremont in connection with the acquisition of an additional ownership interest in BMI and LandWell in December 2013.
+- During 2017, VHC guaranteed certain WCS decommissioning obligations aggregating \$60.6 million related to certain WCS licenses and permits. - During 2017, Contran issued a letter of credit under its third-party revolving bank credit facility to the state of Texas related to specified decommissioning obligations associated with WCS's byproduct facility.
+At December 31, 2017, the amount of this letter of credit was \$6.3 million.
+WCS reimbursed Contran for the cost incurred by Contran for issuing the letter of credit under its third-party revolving bank credit facility, which aggregated \$0.1 million in 2017. - During 2017, Contran and VHC guaranteed WCS's obligations under a surety bond with a total value of \$89.9 million at December 31, 2017, which was issued by two third-party insurance companies on WCS's behalf for the benefit of the state of Texas, in connection with a portion of the financial assurance associated with WCS's low-level radioactive waste disposal facility.
+As part of this surety bond, WCS was required to make quarterly cash payments into a collateral trust at a rate sufficient such that the aggregate amount of such payments funded into the collateral trust would equal 50% of the total value of the bond by April 2021.
+At December 31, 2017, WCS had made payments totaling \$27.2 million. - During 2017, VHC guaranteed WCS's obligations under a financing capital lease with the county of Andrews, Texas, and Contran pledged certain shares of our non-voting preferred stock held by Contran as collateral.
+At December 31, 2017, the carrying amount of this indebtedness was \$62.2 million. - At December 31, 2017, VHC had guaranteed Tremont's obligations under a promissory note payable (\$13.1 million principal amount outstanding) and a deferred payment obligation (\$11.1 million face value, \$9.3 million carrying value), in each case issued by Tremont in connection with the acquisition of an additional ownership interest in BMI and LandWell in December 2013.

-In February 2016, our management made a presentation to our audit committee regarding the guarantees and related items provided to us and our subsidiaries by Contran and its affiliates.
+In March 2017, our management made a presentation to our audit committee regarding the guarantees and related items provided to us and our subsidiaries by Contran and its affiliates.
 Among other things during such presentation, the committee was informed of the following (in addition to the matters described above):